JKALanger/pyOTEC/README.md

 ## Step-by-step guide to set up and use pyOTEC

-Markup : 1.
-If you don't have it yet, download the latest version of Anaconda
+1. If you don't have it yet, download the latest version of Anaconda
 2. Install the netCDF4 library by first opening Anaconda prompt and then executing the following command

             conda install netCDF4